brendanofallon/jovian/README.md

-## NGS Variant detection with Transformers
+## NGS Variant detection with Generative AI

 This repo contains code for detecting variants from next-generation sequencing data (BAM / CRAM files) via sequence-to-sequence modeling.
 The input sequence is a list of pileup columns, and the output is two predicted haplotypes, from which variants can be easily parsed.
-With this approach, there's not a need for any sophisticated statistical procedures - no HMMs, no de Bruijn graphs, or decisions about variant quality cutoffs, kmer-sizes, etc. The approach allows for true end-to-end deep learning for variant detection.
+With this approach, there's not a need for any sophisticated statistical procedures - no HMMs, no de Bruijn graphs, no hand-tuned cutoffs for mapping quality or base quality.
+The approach allows for true end-to-end deep learning for variant detection.